Embeddings of decomposition spaces: Introduction

 Overall, the discussed body of literature shows that decomposition spaces appear in a variety of contexts, from $\alpha$-modulation spaces over the characterization of signals which can be sparsely represented using shearlets, to the theory of wavelet-type coorbit spaces.
-The embedding theory developed in the present paper yields novel results in each of the considered examples, for example when comparing these spaces to more ``classical'' function spaces like Besov spaces.
-Furthermore, the theory developed here greatly simplifies the task of comparing all the resulting spaces with each other, e.g.\@ to consider embeddings between $\alpha$-modulation spaces and shearlet smoothness spaces.
+The embedding theory developed in the present paper yields novel results in each of the considered examples, for example when comparing these spaces to more ``classical'' function spaces like Besov spaces, or when studying properties like dilation invariance of these spaces.
+Furthermore, the theory developed here greatly simplifies the task of comparing all the resulting spaces with each other, for instance to consider embeddings between $\alpha$-modulation spaces and shearlet smoothness spaces.